Let’s talk Zuko’s lineage: his father is Ozai, and his mother is Ursa. Ozai’s father was Azulon, and Azulon’s father was Sozin.

 I forgot to mention one aspect of the brother falls for sister’s best friend trope: the friend can sometimes just be a substitute for the sister.
 A sister by proxy.
 I’ve certainly seen that in fiction before.
 Of the two of Azula’s friends, Zuko certainly picked the one that was most like Azula.
 I’ve emphasized their differences, but let’s not forget that Azula and Mai also have a lot in common.
 Long, straight brown hair.
 Sharp features.
 Calm demeanors.
 Luxurious tastes.
 Deadly hobbies.
 Identical educations.
 And so on.

 Now, I don’t think that Mai really has the right stuff to be an Eleanor Roosevelt or a Hillary Clinton to Zuko, but I could always look at it as Zuko having chosen a wife that would be accepted by his people.
 As him having his eyes to the future already.
 Mai belongs to a prominent and respected political family.
 She has proper manners.
 And above all, she’s Fire Nation.
 Can you imagine Katara as Queen?
 Not only is she a waterbender, but she was raised in a fishing village of a few dozen.
 Zuko would be overthrown in minutes.
+(Maybe?
+I don’t really know.)
 Maybe he just decided to latch onto the best girl for his country.
 Azula, being his sister, was obviously not an option for marriage.
-And that’s why I love ancient Egypt.

 I admire her appetite, though – a whole tray of fruit tarts.
 I guess that’s a thing that Zuko looks for in women.
 I guess that’s why he tried to bring her ice cream.

 Remember what he said to Jin?

 The next day he is at Mai’s again (those two spend way too much time together, right? – but in his case I can understand why he wouldn’t want to be in the palace while the war meeting was going on) when a servant arrives, telling him that everyone is waiting for him.